Shadows are Bicategorical Traces: Introduction

 \subsection{Background}

 We assume only basic familiarity with category theory and a healthy curiosity about $\THH$.
-We review in \cref{sec:background} the relevant definitions of $\THH$ of spectral categories, shadows, enriched $\infty$-categories, and the $\infty$-categorical definition of $\THH$ of enriched $\infty$-categories.
+We review in \cref{sec:shadows} the relevant definitions of $\THH$ of spectral categories and shadows.
+Moreover, we review relevant material regarding enriched $\infty$-categories, and the $\infty$-categorical definition of $\THH$ of enriched $\infty$-categories in \cref{subsec:thh of enriched categories}, when we generalize to the $(\infty,2)$-categorical setting.